bucketeer-io/bucketeer-docs/docs/sdk/client-side/react-native/index.md

 The Bucketeer SDK doesn't save the user data.
 The Application must save and set it when initializing the client SDK.

+Real-time evaluation updates are also not available in React Native yet.
+The SDK uses polling instead.

 :::

 ### Initializing client